IgaguriMK/cargo-clean-recursive/README.md

 cargo-clean-recursive
 =======================

-A cargo subcommand cleans all projects under specified directory.
+A cargo subcommand cleans all projects under a specified directory.

 ## Installation

-Get package with Cargo:
+Build binary with Cargo:

 ```
 cargo install cargo-clean-recursive